Arsenic trioxide: Historical

+Modern

 Arsenic trioxide is used to treat a type of cancer known as acute promyelocytic leukemia (APL).
 It may be used both in cases that are unresponsive to other agents, such as all-trans retinoic acid (ATRA) or as part of the initial treatment of newly diagnosed cases.
 This initial treatment may include combination therapy of arsenic trioxide with all-trans retinoic acid (ATRA).

-Effectiveness appears similar to Realgar/Indigo naturalis, which can be taken by mouth and is less expensive but is less available.
-It works by encouraging the proteosome breakdown of retinoic acid receptor alpha, by moving the protein on to the nuclear matrix and increasing ubiquitination.

-In the 1970s, Chinese researcher Zhang Tingdong and colleagues discovered this use.
-It was approved for leukemia treatment in the United States in 2000.
-University of Hong Kong developed a liquid form of arsenic trioxide that can be given by mouth.
-Organoarsenic compounds, such as feed additives (roxarsone) and medication (neosalvarsan), are derived from arsenic trioxide.